-Other than budget, your tracker requirement is going to depend on many obvious factors.
+Other than budget, your tracker requirement will depend on many obvious factors.
 Do you want a ton of features?
 A reduced insurance premium?
 Or simply guaranteed vehicle recovery?

-Whatever you decide, here is a simple guide explaining some of the key elements and functions to consider:
+Whatever you decide, here is a simple guide explaining some of the critical elements and functions to consider: